 ~~~

-You will find a linky tool below for you to share your creations using dies.
-Your card may help motivate and lift others out of their creative schlump or just give someone a design idea of their own!
-I love seeing what you create, visiting you, and pinning your designs!
+If so, you will find a linky tool below for you to share your creations using your wet and/or dry embossing!
+Your card, in turn, may help motivate others out of their creative schlumps or give someone a step-off for their own design!

 *Life is too short!